RedTurtle/collective.perseo/README.txt

 Globally
 ~~~~~~~~
-Configurations applied to each page of the site, through “PerSEO” tool under Add-on Configuration:
+Configurations applied to each page of the site, through 'PerSEO' tool under Add-on Configuration:
 	- Webmaster Tools
 	- tag title, description and keywords meta tags, separately for:
 		- Home page